planetmarshall/web-algodynamic/_posts/2013-04-01-my-first-full-scottish-winter-season.md

 The Curtain (IV,5,***)
 ----------------------
-On the inside page of the current SMC Winter Climbs guidebook, there's a picture of a climber on a steeply inclined icefall with the Ben Nevis cliffs in the background.
+{% gimg 5845556309132422722 left %}On the inside page of the current SMC Winter Climbs guidebook, there's a picture of a climber on a steeply inclined icefall with the Ben Nevis cliffs in the background.
 This is 'The Curtain', and it is spectacular.
 This would be my first Grade IV ice climb since my failing at Beinn Bhan, and was in fact a degree harder in technical difficulty.
 There were to be no problems here, however – the ice was solid and had seen so much traffic that it often felt like a ladder to the top.
 Two excellent pitches finishing on Ledge Route above made the perfect introduction to ice climbing on Ben Nevis.

 Point Five Gully (V,5,****)
 ---------------------------